matthewcawley02/awn-ide/README.md

 ## On Remote Repository:

 **awn-documentation**: the material Peter gave me on AWN.
 **awn-language-server**: language server/client for AWN, VSCode extension.
 This is the bulk of the project, and I intend to merge the syntax highlighter into this one later on.
+Further info in the README of this folder.
 **awn-syntax-highlighter**: AWN syntax highlighting VSCode extension, using a textmate grammar.
 Only does highlighting possible using regexes, no semantic parsing.
 Will be merged into the language server later on.

 ## On Local Repository: